spacefreak86/pyquarantine-milter/README.md

 # pyquarantine-milter
-A pymilter based sendmail/postfix pre-queue filter with the ability to quarantine e-mails, sending notifications and modify e-mail headers and bodies.

-A pymilter based sendmail/postfix pre-queue filter with the ability to quarantine e-mails, send notifications and modify e-mail headers and/or bodies.
+A pymilter based sendmail/postfix pre-queue filter with the ability to ...
+* modify e-mail headers (add, modify, delete)
+* store e-mails
+* send e-mail notifications
+* append and prepend disclaimers to e-mail text parts
+* quarantine e-mails (store e-mail, optionally notify receivers)

-It is useful in many cases due to its flexible configuration and the ability to handle any number of quarantines and/or modifications sequential and conditional.
+It is useful in many cases due to its flexible configuration and the ability to handle any number of quarantines and modifications sequential and conditional.
+Storages and whitelists used by quarantines can be managed with the built-in CLI.

+Addionally, pyquarantine-milter provides a sanitized, harmless version of the text parts of e-mails as template variable, which can be embedded in e-mail notifications.
+This makes it easier for users to decide, if a match is a false-positive or not.
+It is also possible to use any metavariable as template variable (e.g. storage ID, envelope-from address, ...).
+This may be used to give your users the ability to release e-mails or whitelist the from-address for example.
+A webservice then releases the e-mail from the quarantine.

 The project is currently in beta status, but it is already used in a productive enterprise environment that processes about a million e-mails per month.